fahrulpens/declarative-ui-smells-dataset/README.md

 A line-delimited JSON version of the dataset intended for code-oriented and programmatic processing.
 Each line represents one dataset sample.

+### 4.3 Supporting Data Files

+In addition to the merged DUIS Dataset, the repository also provides:
+- smell-specific consensus files in `data/per_smell/`
+- pre-consensus annotator-level labels in `data/raw_annotations/raw_annotations.csv`

 ---

 ## 5. Dataset Schema